miguel-guerrero/AlgoFSM/README.md

              `SmForever/SmEnd` without tool transformations, hence ideal to iterate on it until the desired behavior is obtained.

  `out_sm.v` :  FSM style generated code.
-Equivalent to out_beh.v but is also
+Equivalent to `out_beh.v` but is also
-             synthesizable (1 block type)
+             synthesizable.
+The style of this FSM is not very conventional but is synthesizable.

  Note that a clock event (wait for clock edge) is represented with the macro